radcamp/radcamp.github.io/LatinAmerica2026/exercises/ipyrad-CLI-FullTutorial.md

 directory with data that belongs to it.
 One result of this is that you can have multiple assemblies of the same raw data with different parameter settings and you don't have to manage all the files yourself!
-(See [Branching assemblies](https://ipyrad.readthedocs.io/en/latest/8-branching.html) for more info).
 Another result is that **you should not rename or move any of the directories inside your project directory**, unless you know what you're doing or you don't mind if your assembly breaks.